Learn how Honeycomb adjusts for sample rate when querying sampled data and considerations for working with sampled data.

 because you are sampling 10% of traces, or 1 in 10 traces.

-Because Honeycomb has this information, it can calculate accurate values for various aggregations:
+With this information, Honeycomb can correct for sample rate and calculate accurate values for various aggregations:

 COUNT